-These publications focus on low-input, self-sufficient, and sustainable techniques for growing food in the Pacific.
-They cover a range of time-tested traditional agroforestry systems, modern agroforestry systems, local sources of soil fertility, pest and disease control, livestock, and getting started with planning and implementation.
+This publication focuses on low-input, self-sufficient, and sustainable techniques for growing food in the Pacific.
+The chapters cover a range of time-tested traditional agroforestry systems, modern agroforestry systems, local sources of soil fertility, pest and disease control, livestock, and getting started with planning and implementation.

-Download the publications below or purchase the book Agroforestry Landscapes for Pacific Islands at Amazon.com.
+Download the chapters below or purchase the book Agroforestry Landscapes for Pacific Islands at Amazon.com.

 |Sustainable Traditional Agricultural Systems of the Pacific Islands by Harley I. Manner.
 Covers key patterns in traditional Pacific agroforestry systems and presents example agroforestry systems that could be adapted in modern day.||Enhancing Soil Function and Plant Health with Locally Available Resources by Ted Radovich, Archana Pant, Amjad Ahmad, Craig Elevitch, and Nguyen Hue.
 Focuses on the use of locally available resources to enhance soil function and plant health in the short and long term.
 The emphasis is on a description of the inputs, pros and cons of use, specific conditions in Hawai‘i and recommendations for food producers.|

 |Pest and Disease Control Strategies for Sustainable Pacific Agroecosystems by Hector Valenzuela.
 Covers recommended production practices that may be used in agroforestry systems of the Pacific and tropical regions to create resilient production systems and enhance and protect the natural resources on the farm.||Small-scale Livestock Production in Agroforestry Landscapes by Glen Fukumoto.
 Covers integration of livestock into Pacific Island environments, including local fodder and sustainable waste management.|